intunist/english-labeling-guide/GUIDE.md

 - Mistakes in labeling this causes difficulty when using models as users have to guess which vowel was used.
     - Can be easily fixed in bulk using Notepad++ or other tool with text replace.
 - LABEL DROPPED RHOTICS.
 Especially in BrE dialects.
     - This gives the model very important context.
 In BrE these dropped rhotics often exist as a very short schwa.
+Without this label the model will not produce the correct pronunction.
-- NO NOT label linking [r].
-Let model handle it as part of vowel.
+- DO NOT label linking [r].
+This is a specific dialect trait, let model handle it as part of vowel contextually.
     - "I saw a" [ay - s aa - ah] NOT [ay - s aa r - ah]

 ## Diphthongs: